 We welcome new pieces of research from different disciplinary backgrounds from within the human sciences (Islamic Studies, Anthropology, Sociology, History, Political Science, Music, African Literatures and Arts) that focus on aspects of Muslim religious culture in the African space, and their contemporary developments for future issues.
 Case-studies on developments related to Islam in North, West, Central, East and South Africa are welcome.
 Articles should be 1500 to 2000 words.

-You can submit your contributions to the Editors, Andrea Brigaglia
+You can submit your contributions to the Editor, Andrea Brigaglia

 Past Issues of ARIA